-5 Second Polar Year Project and Pacific War
+5 Second Polar Year Project and the Pacific War

-Central Meteorological Observatory took part in the Second Polar Year project (August, 1932-August, 1933) and added many new observations.
-That made KMO start the geoelectric field observation in 1932 and a rapid-run observation of the geomagnetic variations.
-The rain charge, space charge, and atmospheric resistivity were also observed in 1931-1933 (Fig.13).
+The Central Meteorological Observatory took part in the Second Polar Year project (August 1932-August 1933) and added many new observations.
+That made KMO start geoelectric field observation in 1932 and rapid-run observation of the geomagnetic variations.
+Rain charge, space charge and atmospheric resistivity were also observed in 1931-1933 (Fig. 13).